TungstenTransformation/Vidado/README.md

 # Integration of Vidado Read into Kofax Transformation
 <img src="https://vidado.ai/wp-content/themes/vidado/images/Vidado-logo-blue.png" alt="Vidado Logo" height="45">
 <img src="https://www.kofax.com/-/media/Images/Global/Header/logo_header.svg" alt="Kofax Logo" height="45">
 Vidado Read, (https://api.vidado.ai/portal/), is an extremely powerful OCR engine.
-Vidado confidently claims that it *always* reads better than a human
+Vidado confidently claims that it reads better than a human.
 This guide will show you how to integrate Vidado Read API into the Advanzed Zone Locator in Kofax Transformation.

 ## compatible with all versions of